ITClubPulchowk/Advance-C-Workshop/resources/Lecture 4/README.md

 3. You will be using thread safe queue to push tasks for the thread pool.
 4. For rendering each frame, conceptually divide the screen space into M rectangular parts, and push that information to the queue.
 Now your queue would be populated with M tasks.
 Note: You need not set M = N. M < N would underutilize the thread pool.
 However, if you experiment a little you may find that some M > N may be more performant.
 5. The result of the computation can be stored in a shared global buffer and directly rendered by OpenGL.
-Here you don't need to lock the global buffer because, each threads write to an independent portion of the buffer while rendering a frame.
+Here you don't need to lock the global buffer because, each thread writes to an independent portion of the buffer while rendering a frame.
 6. First, draw the mandelbrot set with center of screen focused at point -1.4+0i and scale 10^-2 (i.e. 0+0i to 1+0i in the mandlebrot set takes 100 pixels).
 7. For each frame, you follow the following procedure: